freetonik/Quantum-Computing-For-Software-Engineers/book.md

 ![](images/quantum_circuit.png)
 {pagebreak}

-## Crafting a qubit with superconductivity
+## Chapter 4.
+Crafting a qubit with superconductivity

 Quantum computing is often imagined as something delicate and ethereal: electrons hovering in superposition, photons zipping through fiber-optic mazes.
 The sodium atom we've considered earlier, together with its electrons, is just another example of a "natural" qubit.